JDBC driver

 Available connection parameters

-The table below lists the available connection parameters that can be added to the Firebolt JDBC connection string.
+The following table lists the available parameters that can be added to a Firebolt JDBC connection string.
 All parameter keys are case-sensitive.

 Parameter key Data type Default value Range Description

-engine TEXT Default engine attached to chosen database The name of the engine to connect to.
+engine TEXT The default engine attached to the specified database.
+The name of the engine to connect to.

 max_connections_total INTEGER 300 1 to 2147483647 The maximum total number of connections.

-socket_timeout_millis INTEGER 0 0 to 2147483647 The socket timeout in milliseconds.
-This is the timeout for waiting for data – the maximum period of inactivity between two consecutive data packets.
-A timeout value of zero is interpreted as an infinite timeout.
+socket_timeout_millis INTEGER 0 0 to 2147483647 The socket timeout, in milliseconds, which specifies the maximum wait time for data, defining the longest allowed inactivity between consecutive data packets.
+A value of zero means that there is no timeout limit.

-connection_keep_alive_timeout_millis INTEGER 300000 1 to 2147483647 Specifies how long to keep a connection with the server alive in the connection pool before closing it.
+connection_keep_alive_timeout_millis INTEGER 300000 1 to 2147483647 Defines the duration to keep a server connection open in the connection pool before it is closed.

-ssl_mode TEXT strict strict or none When set to strict, the certificate is validated to ensure it is correct.
-If set to none, no certificate verification is used.
+ssl_mode TEXT strict strict or none When set to strict, the SSL or TLS certificate is validated for accuracy and authenticity.
+If set to none, certificate verification is omitted.

 System settings as connection parameters

-In addition to the parameters specified above, any system setting can be passed as a connection string parameter.
-For example, if you wanted to set a custom time zone, your connection string would be as follows:
+In addition to the parameters specified in the previous table, any system setting can be passed as a connection string parameter.
+For example, to set a custom time zone, use the following format:

 jdbc:firebolt:my_database?time_zone=UTC&<other_connection_params>